Hindu genealogy registers at Haridwar: History

-As Haridwar has traditionally been a site for death rites and also Shraaddha amongst Hindus, it soon also became customary for the family pandits to record each visit of the family, along with their gotra, family tree, marriages, and members present, grouped according to family and hometown.
+As Haridwar has traditionally been a site for death rites and also Sraddha amongst Hindus, it also became customary for the family pandits to record each visit of the family, along with their gotra, family tree, marriages, and present members who are grouped according to family and hometown.
 The pandas of Haridwar are some of the original inhabitants of the site.
-The familial details used to be passed down orally, by pandas memorizing the familial details of their clients, to the next generation until they were finally transcribed through the use of writing on a physical medium, initially on bhojpatra and then later on bahi paper.
+The familial details used to be passed down orally (by pandas memorizing the familial details of their clients) to the next generation until they were finally transcribed through the use of writing on a physical medium, initially on bhojpatra and then later on bahi paper.
 The earliest written records in the form of bhojpatra have mostly not survived.
 It is believed that the tradition of recording the details on bahi paper started with the invention of paper.

-Over the centuries, these registers became an important genealogical source for many families, especially after the Partition of India in 1947, and later amongst the Indian diaspora.
+Over the centuries these registers became an important genealogical source for several families, especially after the Partition of India in 1947, and later amongst the Indian diaspora.
 In the 1960s, Indian art historian B. N. Goswamy was able to connect the signatures of artists on 18th century paintings to the names recorded in the Haridwar records to uncover the history of the Seu-Nainsukh-Manaku familial atelier.
 Since the 1990s, the documents have been allowed to be used in Indian court cases to solve property-disputes.

-The family information of famous personalities, such as Shivaji, Maharana Pratap of Mewar, Raja Man Singh of Amber, and Hari Singh Nalwa of the Sikh Empire, Motilal Nehru, Mahatma Gandhi, and Indira Gandhi, are preserved in the Haridwar records.
+The family information of famous personalities, such as Shivaji, Maharana Pratap of Mewar, Raja Man Singh of Amber, Guru Har Rai, Hari Singh Nalwa of the Sikh Empire, Motilal Nehru, Mahatma Gandhi, and Indira Gandhi, are preserved in the Haridwar records.

-Dating of the records
+Dating the records

 The records may stretch back 15–20 generations into the past, being maintained by generations of pandas since then.
 As per the Genealogical Society of Utah, the earliest genealogical records of Haridwar date to 1194.
 A record from the year 1264 was uncovered at Aniruddha in Jawalapur, around 8 km from Haridwar.
-However, according to Irfan Habib, the records only stretch-back four centuries.
-Prakash Mishra, president of the Akhil Bhartiya Tirth Purohit Mahasabha, claims the oldest bahi collection is 700-years-old.
+However, according to Irfan Habib, the records only stretch back four centuries.
+Prakash Mishra (president of the Akhil Bhartiya Tirth Purohit Mahasabha) claims the oldest bahi collection is 700-years-old.